DragonBe/vies/README.md

 ## Licence

 DragonBe\Vies is released under the MIT Licence.
-See the bundled [LICENSE](LICENSE) file for details.
+See the bundled [LICENCE](LICENCE) file for details.